 He is here to talk us through his plan of attack for tomorrow, when he will spend four hours embedding yet more metal into my pelvis, snapping me back together again like Ikea Furniture.

 “… then we will turn you on to your tummy and open up your back so we can access your sacrum”.

 It makes me feel like a carcass in an abattoir.
 I can hear the sound my flesh makes, pounding on the table as they flip me.
 Thud.

 I shake the unwelcome image from my mind and re-enter the conversation.
 They are talking about the successes of my first surgery, one of which was the repair of my ‘gaping perennial laceration’.

 “They did a great job on your vagina,” he says.

-My oxygen sats reveal my discomfort.
 I turn my gaze to Mat, and then to my mum.
 A knowing look of silent agreement passes between us; British politeness is always best.

 We smile and nod in unison; “well that’s wonderful news”.